lb1224-icl/DECA_Section2_Challenge/README.md

 The way we would do this is with a new instruction ```MOVC1 Ra Rb``` which would complete ```Ra := Ra + Rb``` only if ```FLAGC``` was high.

+- [x] Come up with new instruction
+- [ ] Impliment Hardware
+- [ ] Create new assembly code
+- [ ] Test the new software and hardware together

+---

+### Creating the hardware:

+In easy this would be quite easy to impliment.